ryanmckaytx/ryanmckaytx.github.io/content/pelican-review.md

 Title: Pelican Static Site Generator
-Date: 2024-09-15 17:00
+Date: 2024-09-21 17:00

 I'm migrating my blogs on various sites to github pages.
 The default static site generator on github pages is Jekyll, which is written in Ruby.
-I tried it out briefly, but decided to go for a generator written in the more familiar Python, so I can hack it if necessary.
-Thus Pelican.
+I tried it out briefly, but decided to go for a generator written in the more familiar Python, so I can hack it if necessary - thus [Pelican](https://docs.getpelican.com/en/latest/index.html).
 Let's explore some of the features.
+The source for this site is at [https://github.com/ryanmckaytx/ryanmckaytx.github.io](https://github.com/ryanmckaytx/ryanmckaytx.github.io)

 # Themes
 I pretty quickly found a theme I like, and [forked](https://github.com/ryanmckaytx/pelican-mediumfox) it to switch out the background image, fix a bug, and make a few styling improvements.
 I pulled the forked theme into this repo with a git submodule.